 I am a marine ecologist, expedition leader and naturalist guide working in earth’s most spectacular marine ecosystems.
 I write and present on marine and polar wildlife, global-scale ecology, human ecological footprint and climate change.
 Research has included everything from Omani coral reefs to Antarctic copepods, crabs, leopard seals, colossal squid and krill to offshore fisheries worldwide, including tuna.

-After two years with British Antarctic Survey on South Georgia, I've spent another ten southern summers shipboard in the Antarctic Peninsula area, including the ‘Atlantic Odyssey’ crossing via the mid-Atlantic’s most remote islands.
-I've also spent nine northern summers all around the High Arctic and north Atlantic islands, including a transit of the Northwest Passage, and have led and guided expeditions across the Pacific and through Indonesia, Papua New Guinea, the Solomons and Vanuatu.
-As of early 2016 I've logged over 290,000 sea miles on 2300 days at sea, including 145 expedition voyages.
+After two years with British Antarctic Survey on South Georgia, I've spent another eleven southern summers shipboard in the Antarctic Peninsula area, including the ‘Atlantic Odyssey’ crossing via the mid-Atlantic’s most remote islands.
+I've also spent nine northern summers all around the High Arctic and north Atlantic islands, including a transit of the Northwest Passage, and have led and guided expeditions across the Pacific and through Indonesia, Papua New Guinea, the Solomons and Vanuatu, and across the Indian and Atlantic Oceans.
+As of early 2018 I've logged over 350,000 sea miles on 2700 days at sea, including 206 expedition voyages.